 Founder & CEO Emeritus

-Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly, Publisher’s Weekly, a cover story for Christianity Today and a feature profile in The Gazette.
+Christian’s efforts on behalf of top authors have been widely chronicled in leading national publications, and earned a cover story for Christianity Today and a feature profile in The Gazette.
 His biography and record of achievement appear in Who’s Who in America.

 Raised in San Diego and a 1977 graduate of Stanford University (communications and creative writing), he also studied at Capernwray Bible School in England and the University of Southern California where he pursued graduate work in professional writing.